 I loved the pizza I always made, until a friend explained how pathetic it tasted.
-When we create something, it’s very likely that we’ll have emotional connect with that product.
+When we create something, it’s very likely that we’ll have an emotional connection with that product.
 We won’t see issues that others are seeing.
-Same thing applies to our websites.
+The same thing applies to our websites.
 We need expert opinions about how good or bad is something about the site we’ve created.
 Feedback is the hottest thing in e-business!

 Get free feedback

 Social networking is not limited to making friends and connecting with colleagues anymore.
 Networking has gone far beyond Facebook and Linked in.
 Nowadays, whatever you do, you have peers available online.
-Whether you are a photographer, designer or even a cook, there are networks available with specific interest.
-People put up their work online, get feedback on it, improvise and meanwhile, review others’ works.
+Whether you are a photographer, designer, or even a cook, there are networks available with specific interests.
+People put up their work online, get feedback on it, improvise and meanwhile, and review others’ works.

 Same way, there are free online hangouts available where you can get feedback on your website from other website owners.
-You can get expert opinion on your website’s information architecture, design aesthetics, usability etc. from people with same interest.
+You can get an expert opinion on your website’s information architecture, design aesthetics, usability, etc. from people with the same interest.
 Just like you and your friend testing each other’s pizzas.

 Why is it important to get feedback?

 Do we need to ask why?
 Never mind.
-As I said, when we create a website, we need unbiased opinion about how user-friendly it is.
-A fresh set of eyes doesn’t have any hang up with our product like we do.
+As I said, when we create a website, we need an unbiased opinion about how user-friendly it is.
+A fresh set of eyes doesn’t have any hang-up with our product as we do.

 How it works